GRESB/api-docs/source/includes/_assets.md

 to meet the needs of applications that upload data to GRESB in real-time or as a batch.

-In 2025, Four new data points have been added to the asset dataset to measure the quality of renewable energy procurement for the reporting year 2024.
-The four new data fields will only be validated from 2024 onward.
+As communicated in the data partner letter sent earlier in December 2024, four new data points have been added to the asset dataset to measure the quality of renewable energy procurement for the reporting year 2024.
+The four new data fields will only be validated from 2024 onwards.
 The validation logic only applies whenever an asset is part of the standing investment (operational) for a given year i.e `ncmr_status` = "Standing Investment"
 `ncmr_status` = ["New Construction, "Major Renovation"] when [`ncmr_from`, `ncmr_to`]
-is not entire [calendar, fiscal] year
+is not entire [calendar, fiscal] year.
+An example has been added in the first GET method.
+Please refer to the [Data Dictionary](#data-dictionary). for the definitions of the new fields and their possible string values.

 ## GET /entities/{entity_id}/assets